 Todd B. Scherwin

-Todd Scherwin is managing partner of the Los Angeles office.
-His litigation practice involves representing employers in various aspects of labor and employment law, including Private Attorney General Act (PAGA) actions and class actions, employment discrimination, harassment, and retaliation claims, trade secret protection, and administrative proceedings.
+Todd’s litigation practice involves a range of disputes, including Private Attorney General Act (PAGA) actions and class actions, employment discrimination, harassment, retaliation claims, and trade secret litigation.

 During law school, he served as an extern to the Honorable Ronald S.W.
 Lew of the United States District Court, Central District of California.

 Todd was a member of the University of California, San Diego NCAA Baseball Team in college.

 - Class Action and PAGA Claim Defeated with Arbitration Agreement.
 Todd along with several lawyers from the Los Angeles office defeated a putative wage and hour class action, including a claim for PAGA brought against one of California’s largest safety- traffic providers.
 A Los Angeles Superior Court judge found that the allegations under PAGA were covered by the arbitration agreement and ordered the individuals to arbitration on an individual basis on their respective PAGA claims.

 Todd tried a case on behalf of a large national tool and specialty material supplier.
 They received a full defense award in a two week long arbitration where Plaintiff, a 25+ year employee alleged millions of dollars in damages stemming from his age discrimination claim.